 Ingroup Bias Examples

-- A flight attendant being extra nice to passengers from her home country
+- National Pride: A flight attendant being extra nice to passengers from her home country showcases ingroup bias based on nationality.
+This can create an atmosphere of preferential treatment and potentially alienate other passengers.

 5 Best Examples